-The next Scientific Teaching course (BBS 879/PHYS 530) will be offered remotely during the Spring 2021 semester on Tuesdays from 9-11AM.
-The course will be co-taught by Rona Ramos (Physics), Beth Luoma (Poorvu Center - Faculty Teaching Initiatives) and Meghan Bathgate (Poorvu Center - Assessment).
+The Spring 2021 Scientific Teaching course (BBS 879/PHYS 530) will be offered remotely on Tuesdays from 9-11AM.
+The course will be co-taught by Beth Luoma (Poorvu Center - Faculty Teaching Initiatives) and Meghan Bathgate (Poorvu Center - Assessment).

 - Learn evidence-based teaching strategies, including engaging students through active learning, incorporating inclusive teaching practices, and developing effective assessments

 - Apply their knowledge of scientific teaching to develop instructional materials that address a teaching/learning challenge in an undergraduate STEM course

 - Learn skills that are valuable for TA positions, lab mentoring, and an academic career

 - Build a community of scientific teachers that is grounded in peer review and maintains high standards of pedagogy, scientific content, presentation, and creativity

 - Be a current Yale graduate student, postdoc or associate research scientist

 - Major field of study is in STEM (or closely related)

 - Deeply interested in teaching and in developing teaching skills